PriorA98/my-personal-library-project/README.md

-# Web Developer Assignment – Book Library
+# My Personal Book Library

 This is a Laravel 6 + Livewire 1.x web application for managing a personal book library.